yvelikova/axway-open-docs/content/en/docs/central/catalog/discover-and-consume-catalog-assets.md

 ## Subscribe to an API

-Before using an API, you must first subscribe to request access to the API.
-When the request is approved by the provider of the API, a link is created between the API and the application.
+The provider of the API asset can configure when a subscription is required, and the metadata to be provided for the subscription.
+In this case, before using the API, you must subscribe to request access to use it.
 APIs that are protected with a client authentication policy in AMPLIFY Central will require an app with valid credentials to subscribe.

-{{< alert title="Note" >}}The **Subscribe** button is not displayed for APIs that are not protected with an API Key.
-In addition, the provider of the API asset can configure when a subscription is required, and the metadata to be provided when you subscribe.{{< /alert >}}
+The **Subscribe** button is not displayed for APIs that are not protected with an API Key.

 Before you start, you will need to create an application and secure it with an [API Key](/docs/central/quickstart/), or [JWT](/docs/central/secure_api_jwt/), or [OAuth](/docs/central/feauth_oauth/).